wiltonpaulo/cs50-final-project/README.md

 This project was created thinking about solving a repetitive and manual activity that happens to freelancers or companies that need to generate several invoices for services performed for their clients.

-Through a menu on the command line, customer information, type of service, date and other data for generating the invoice are created.
+The customer information, type of service, date, and other data for generating the invoice are created through a menu on the command line.

-With this project I should acquire knowledge of object orientation, sqllite database with sqlalchemy, creation of tests and also improve my knowledge in python programming.
+With this project, I should acquire knowledge of object orientation, SQLite database with sqlalchemy, creation of tests, and also improve my knowledge in python programming.

 # Table of contents